 Greater detail on summer teaching opportunities can be found on the Summer Teaching page.

-- Summer subjects: Several graduate students are selected by Haynes Miller to teach 18.085 and 18.089 during the summer.
+- Summer subjects: Several graduate students are selected to teach 18.085 and 18.089 during the summer.
 18.085 is divided into two five-week sessions, which may be taught by separate teachers.
 Each of these classes meets MWF for 1.5 hours.
 18.089 meets on a different schedule: two hours daily MTWRF, for six weeks, early-June to mid-July.

 - Project Interphase: The Office of Minority Education runs a summer program for about 80 students who will be entering MIT in the fall, primarily under-represented minority students.
 It includes a mathematics portion with three calculus classes divided according to students' backgrounds, each with a teacher and a tutor.
 Hiring is done by the OME with usually two or three appointments from the Mathematics Department based on recommendations from the Department.